frdpnl/codespeak/README.md

 (such as the Classic style, Chomsky's Minimal Program.
 More details to come), and to my taste and limitations :)

-*Language does not need grammar, but grammar needs language.* (Sylavin Auroux interview)
+*Language does not need grammar, but grammar needs language.* (Sylvain Auroux interview)

 A program is a sequence of paragraphs (not here yet).